China: Rescuers free 11 gold miners after two weeks | DW | 24.01.2021

 Hours afterwards, another three miners were rescued from a different part of the mine.
 Three more were later pulled to safety from the same section.
 The rest were rescued shortly after.

-They were from a group of 10 miners who had been in contact with rescue teams, while the first man had been trapped in a different section of the mine.
+Those rescued were the group of 10 miners who had been in contact with rescue teams, while the first man had been trapped in a different section of the mine.

-But rescuers cleared an air ventilation shaft on Sunday and were able to free them earlier than expected.
+But rescuers cleared an air ventilation shaft on Sunday, meaning they were able to free the men earlier than expected.

 Rescue teams have had no contact with a further 11 miners, state news agency Xinhua reported last week.
 One miner is known to have died from head injuries.